t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 * Cost to transmit.

 With regard to these motivations, IoT data storage and processing is a major aspect of edge computing.
-As a massive number of IoT sensors, IoT actuators, and other IoT devices are connected to the Internet, IoT data volume from these things is expected to increase accordingly.
+As a massive number of IoT sensors, IoT actuators, and other IoT devices are connected to the Internet, data volume is expected to increase accordingly.
 It is expected that much of this high volume of IoT data will be processed and/or consumed within edge/local networks, and won't reach cloud networks.
-Data may therefore need to be classified (e.g. in terms of privacy, importance, validity, etc.) Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.
+Data may therefore need to be classified (e.g. in terms of privacy, importance, validity, etc.).
+Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.

-In spite of its benefits, Edge computing in IoT services has challenges such as programmability, naming, data abstraction, service management, privacy and security and optimization metrics.
+In spite of its benefits, edge computing in IoT has challenges such as programmability, naming, data abstraction, service management, privacy and security and optimization metrics.
 Edge computing can support IoT services independently of cloud computing.
 However, edge computing is increasingly connected to cloud computing in most IoT systems for processing and storing data.
 Thus, the relationship of IoT edge Computing to cloud Computing is another challenge {{ISO_TR}}.

 ## Edge Networking Function and IoT End Devices

 IoT end devices can be sensors, actuators, or more generally IoT things.
 Not only the big volume of IoT data but also the massive number of IoT end devices are the cause of a massive scalability issue in future IoT environments.
-Edge computing separates the scalability domain into edge/local networks and outside network (e.g., cloud networks) and this separation of scalability domain can provide more efficient way to tackle the massive number of IoT things.
+To address this challenge edge computing separates the scalability domain into edge/local networks and remote network.

 Edge computing nodes communicate between themselves and with end devices over an underlying network.
-There is therefore a need for the edge computing domain to control those network functions.
+There is therefore a need for the edge computing domain to directly or indirectly control those network functions.

 # State-of-the-Art of IoT Edge Computing